matsengrp/dpvt-experiments-1/larch/README.md

 ## Constructing an hDAG

-To set up input for `larch-usher`, make sure that the `larch-data` environment is activated.
-First, we need to run the snakefile in `setup_larch_inputs` on our dataset.
+To set up input for `larch-usher`, we first need to run the snakefile in `setup_larch_inputs` on our dataset.
 We assume here that our alignment is named `input.fasta` and is located in the directory `/path/to/disambiguated/`.
 We can then set up larch inputs by running: